 Whether you’re looking to make LGBTQ friends online, meet someone for a date, or looking for a long-term partner, finding other people like yourself is important.
-It can make be more comfortable about yourself.
+It can allow you to be more comfortable with yourself.
 It is helpful to talk to more people who might be going through something similar.
-While there are many ways to make LGBTQ friends, there are a few that stick out.
+While many ways exist to find LGBTQ friends, a few stick out.

 So, let’s take a look at them and the pros and cons of each.

 1. Dedicated apps to meet LGBTQ friends online

-This is one of the most popular options for dating, or to meet LGBTQ friends online.
-There can be a risk of scammers or fake profiles like in other online spaces where queer people are looking to meet LGBTQ friends online.
+This is one of the most popular dating options or when learning how to find LGBTQ friends.
+There can be a risk of scammers or fake profiles like in other online spaces where queer people want to meet new people.
 You might also be meeting someone dangerous or untrustworthy.
 However, you can overcome those challenges quickly if you’re careful and smart.

-One of the best advantages of this option is that it’s specifically for LGBTQ dating.
-That makes it super easy for you to find other LGBTQ people and things that you would be interested in.
-Additionally, if there are apps that offer proper verification like As You Are does to ensure the genuinely of the profile, you can feel safe.
+One of the advantages of using apps is that it’s specifically for LGBTQ dating.
+That makes it super easy for you to find LGBT friends and things that you would be interested in.
+Additionally, if there are apps that offer proper verification like As You Are does to ensure the genuineness of the profile, you can feel safe.
 You share what you want with whom you want to, so you never have to risk your privacy and safety.

 That aside, it does feel awkward if you are not looking to date and the other person is looking to date.
-One-on-one conversations can be weird, and there can be too much pressure on conversion or to keep up with the conversation and trying to meet LGBT friends online.
+One-on-one conversations can be weird, and there can be too much pressure to keep up with the conversation when you want to make lesbian friends online.

-But if one is looking to make LGBTQ friends online on online platforms that are not specifically designed for dating, like Facebook, Instagram, and other social media platforms, as well as online chat rooms, it might be quite risky.
+If one is looking to make LGBTQ friends online on online platforms that are not specifically designed for dating, like Facebook, Instagram, and other social media platforms, as well as online chat rooms, it might be quite risky.
 This option does have a lot of allure.
-It promises a good amount of anonymity online while you are trying to figure out how to make LGBTQ friends online.
+It promises a good amount of anonymity online while you are trying to figure out how to make LGBTQ friends.